ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/session/saving-changes.dotnet.markdown

 ##Applying changes

-The RavenFS session in contrast to [`IDocumentSession`](../../../client-api/session/what-is-a-session-and-how-does-it-work) does not send changes as a batch operation in a single call.
+The RavenFS session, in contrast to the [`IDocumentSession`](../../../client-api/session/what-is-a-session-and-how-does-it-work), does not send changes as a batch operation in a single call.
 Each registered file modification will be executed in a separate request.

-If an exception occurs when a file change is applied then the exception will be thrown by `SaveChangesAsync` and pending modifications will be canceled.
+If the exception occurs when the file change is applied, the exception will be thrown by the `SaveChangesAsync` and any pending modifications will be canceled.

 ##Example